 If it walks and talks like an addiction, it must be an addiction, right?
 Not exactly.
 One reason experts hesitate to label overuse of social media as an addiction is that the consequences are less severe.
 A heroin addict could overdose and lose his life, or a gambling addict could lose his entire life’s savings.
 Snapchat overdoses, however, are few and far between, and rarely have such severe consequences.
 Even if a person exhibits addiction-like behaviors that disrupt his quality of life, Dr. Turel and others remain unsure whether these symptoms are so “clinically significant” that the term “addiction” applies.

 Though rarely deadly, the power of social media compulsions and the consequences of overuse are undeniable.
-Researchers have noticed symptoms of depression, anxiety, and other psychological disorders in individuals who spend too much time online.
+Researchers have noticed symptoms of depression and anxiety, and other psychological disorders in individuals who spend too much time online.

 Why Are We So Obsessed?